ChatBear/ChatBear/README.md

 ## About Me

-I'm a highly passionate software engineer with a strong focus on data-driven solutions and product development.
+I'm a highly passionate software engineer with a focus on data-driven solutions and product development.
 My experience spans early-stage startups, consulting, and public sector innovation teams, where I've built robust web, scalable cloud infrastructure, and advanced data pipelines.
 I thrive in collaborative environments, working closely with clients and end-users to deliver impactful, user-centric products.

 ---